orbs-network/posv2-contracts-deployment-migration/README.md

     - To test with `ganache-core` (an in-process ganache instance), run with `export GANACHE_CORE=true`.
     - To test with a mainnet-fork `ganache-core`, run with `export GANACHE_CORE=true` and `export ETHEREUM_FORK_URL=<Ethereum endpoint URL>`.

-    <b> IMPORTANT - These settings DO NOT apply to the v1 delegation migration script</b>
+    ** IMPORTANT - These settings DO NOT apply to the v1 delegation migration script**

 4. In the repo root, create a file called `.secret` that conatins the Ethereum mnemonic you intend to use to send transactions.
 All contract managers are initialy set to (and assumed to be) the first mnemonic account (with the exception of `RegistryAdmin`, which is set in the configuration).